PoojaHP009/Medius_Assignment/README.md

         Generated app password
-        Your app password for your device (below this you will find password contains) "asdf sdfg ghjk edft" (not exact words you will some other words)
+        Your app password for your device (below this you will find password contains) "asdf sdfg ghjk edft" (not exact words you will some other words) step 6: use this password to code view.py line number 30.